Best Practices for Data Recovery from a NAS Promise SmartStor NS2600 RAID Array Failure

 By performing these checks periodically, you can identify any potential data loss risks early on and take appropriate measures to prevent further damage.
 Additionally, it is recommended to have a backup strategy in place to ensure data redundancy and protect against data loss in case of any unforeseen events.

-Although NAS SmartStor NS2600 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SmartStor NS2600 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view